2damlee/jobscope/README.md

-# JobScope: AI-Powered Job Intelligence Platform
+# JobScope

-JobScope is a pipeline-oriented backend/data system for ingesting, processing, and serving job posting data.
+JobScope is a pipeline-oriented backend and data engineering project for ingesting, processing, indexing, and serving job posting data.

-It focuses on combining data engineering workflows with API-based serving, recommendation, and retrieval.
+It is built to show an end-to-end workflow across data ingestion, transformation, retrieval, recommendation, and API serving.

 ---